 Our first step in determining the correct sit bone position is to find the width between the sit bones and also find the saddle where they are properly adjusted on top of the soft spot towards the rear of the saddle.
 This is known as finding the “Sweet Spot”.

 Please follow these steps:

-- Place a piece of tinfoil wearing a thin short or underwear on a lower ground.
+- Place a piece of tinfoil wearing thin shorts or underwear on lower ground.

 - Sit down on the foil and bend forward as though you are in a cycling position raising your toes slightly.

 - Hold the position for about 15 seconds or something.

 - Get up and you will notice an impression of your sit bones on the tinfoil.

 - Then choose the saddle accordingly based on your measurements.

 Watch the following video from 2:32 to 3:18 according to instruction:

 Is Gel Padding Necessary for Road Bike Saddle?